bnaras/rconfig/README.md

 # rconfig

-Rust crate for (installed) R configuration information
+Rust crate for (installed) R configuration information that may be needed in build scripts.